ppatel0910/mySpotify_and_machine_learning/README.md

 #### I connected to the Spotify web API using the instructions provided from the link above, and was granted a client ID, and a client secret key.
 With these credentials, I requested an access token and was successfully able to make calls to the Spotify web API.
 I then made calls to the Spotify API to retrieve data such as music features, and compiled this data in a pandas dataframe.
 Using this dataframe I was able to train a  mdel to recommend songs to myself

+# plot the audio features amongst the constructed dataframe to see what i typically like regarding music

 ## Results